-This homemade Sweet and Tangy Tomato Jam recipe is a tasty new way to use that bumper crop of summer tomatoes.
-This jam is so easy to make and goes with everything.
+This homemade, sweet and tangy Tomato Jam recipe is a tasty new way to use that bumper crop of summer tomatoes.
+This jam is so easy to make - chop, dump and stir - and goes with everything.
 No canning experience required!

 - Slather it on a sturdy grilled fish or pork tenderloin

 - Add it to any meat and cheese tray for a tasty twist

 - A delicious addition to a grilled cheese or fried egg sandwich

 - Swap ketchup for this jam on your burger for an instant flavor boost